-Grade 4 Writing Remote Plan
+Grade 5Writing Remote Plan

 Essential 6.
-Research-informed and standards-aligned writing instruction Grade 4 The Teacher Provides Standards for Writing Remote Application Additional Resources E6.1 Daily time for student writing across disciplines, including opportunities for students to write using digital tools (e.g., word processing) Writing, Standard 6 Students compose texts using digital devices, software, websites, the Internet, and other digital tools and collaborate with others (via Google Docs, chat, and other social media platforms) with some guidance and support from adults.
-Students master the keyboard well enough to type a minimum of one page in a single setting.
+Research-informed and standards-aligned writing instruction Grade 5 The Teacher Provides Standards for Writing Remote Application Additional Resources E6.1 Daily time for student writing across disciplines, including opportunities for students to write using digital tools (e.g., word processing) Writing, Standard 6 Students compose texts using digital devices, software, websites, the Internet, and other digital tools and collaborate with others (via Google Docs, chat, and other social media platforms) with some guidance and support from adults.
+Students master the keyboard well enough to type a minimum of two pages in a single setting.
 Writing, Standard 10 Students write regularly for a range of reasons (e.g., to reflect, research, and revise) in different contexts and modes (times, in-class, and extended tasks), for a variety of audiences.
-Set a daily writing routine for students.
+1. 2.
+3. Set a daily writing routine for students.
 Set clear expectations for students to write using digital tools such as Google Docs.
-Also, provide opportunities for students to write in actual composition books or notebooks.
-Digital Texts: Why a Writer's Notebook Interactive Digital Notebooks ILA's Online Student Interactives Sharing Our Notebooks - Amy Ludwig VanDerwater leads writing notebook sessions for students and teachers
+Provide opportunities for students to write in actual composition books or notebooks.
+Digital Texts: Why a Writer's Notebook Interactive Digital Notebooks ILA's Online Student Interactives Keeping a Notebook - Tips and tricks for keeping and sharing student notebooks

-MISD Indicators of High-Quality Literacy Instruction Elements and Observable Behaviors Modeled Writing in Grades 4-5 An instructional practice in which the teacher visually and verbally models a writing process or s strategy that proficient writers use.
-The Teacher: The Student: Demonstrates a variety of text, for a variety of purposes and audiences Identifies elements of writing specific to a genre or task MISD Indicators of High-Quality Literacy Instruction Elements an d Observable Behaviors Independent Writing/Conferring in Grades 4-5 An instructional practice that gives consistent opportunities for students to apply strategies that the teacher has taught during previous instruction.
+MISD Indicators of High-Quality Literacy Instruction Elements and Observable Behaviors Modeled Writing in Grades 4-5 An instructional practice in which the teacher visually and verbally models a writing process or strategy that proficient writers use.
+The Teacher: Demonstrates a variety of text, for a variety of purposes and audiences Identifies elements of writing specific to a genre or task MISD Indicators of High-Quality Literacy Instruction Elements and Observable Behaviors Independent Writing/Conferring in Grades 4-5 An instructional practice that gives consistent opportunities for students to apply strategies that the teacher has taught during previous instruction.
 Conferring allows the teacher to make decisions about what might help the writer.
-The Teacher: The Student: Provides daily protected writing time Engages in writing for a variety of purposes and audiences Gives access to digital tools Increases stamina in writing Uses a variety of tools to write (digital, paper/pencil, etc.) Identifies elements of writing specific to a genre or task
+The Teacher: The Student: Provides daily protected writing time Engages in writing for a variety of purposes and audiences Gives access to digital tools Increases stamina in writing Uses a variety of tools to write (digital, paper/pencil, etc.)